 blue of peacock and kingfisher, promising paradise

-blue of deep reflection, cooling the heat of haste
+blue of twilight reflection, cooling the heat of day

 Fra Lippo Lippi's Virgin